AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/create-tasks-and-issues-from-slack.md

 You must have access to create tasks and issues in your Access Level and you must have Contribute permissions on the project that you are associating them with.&nbsp;

 For more information about Access Levels, see [Access levels overview](../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
-For more&nbsp;information about permissions to objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more&nbsp;information about permissions to objects, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Access requirements